DirtMaGirt/whateverbook/README.md

 #### Stretch Goals

 * Right now, you're likely displaying only the whatever whose property exactly matches the property you're searching for.
-Let's change that so that we display partial matches.
+Let's change that so that we display the first partial match.
 For example, if one of your items has the `lastName` property "Zuckerburg", no one wants to write all of that.
 Make it so that they can write "Zuck", hit search, and get the same result.

     If your user was searching for a unique number, this won't apply.
 But in that case, try changing things so you search by a string!
 It's a more fun challenge that way, anyway.

+* If you're not already returning ALL matching results, do that now!
+So if you have a "28 Days" entry and a "28 Days Later" entry, and someone types in "28" don't just return the first result, or someone intending to see an intense zombie movie will instead see a Sandra Bullock comedy.
+Print both to the screen!

 * If their search matches no result, print "No results found" (or whatever wording you'd prefer).
 For a stretch stretch goal, add a brief explanation of how your search works.
 For example, you could put a `ul` with the rules you're working with.
 (And those rules might change as we keep doing these stretch goals!)
 For example:
 	* Names must match exactly.